Xenosb/learn.rb/chapters/00-git_and_setup/readme.md

 * Commits - how many changes were made to the project.
 Clicking on this will show you timeline what changes were made to the project, who made them and when
-* Branches - *versions* of the code, will be explained shortly
+* Branches - will show you branches remote repository knows of
 * Releases - if you have some release versions, they will be shown here
 * Contributors - people colaborating on this project

 ![Your fresh GitHub repository](./images/github-fresh-repo.png)

-Now we come to repository controlls.
+Now we come to repository controls.
 Depending on the permisions you have on the project different some of these options might not be shown here.

 * Current branch - brach you are currently looking at.
 Default one is called